microsoft/jacdac/services/devicescriptdebugger.md

         ImgStringUTF8 = 0x23
         ImgRole = 0x30          // v1 has number of attached properties
         ImgFunction = 0x31      // never returned, can be used in read_*
+        ImgRoleMember = 0x32    // v0 has role in low DEVS_ROLE_BITS (15) and offset into embedded specs in the high bits

         // pointer in v0
         // v1 has number of properties (for map) or indexed length (otherwise)